 This scholarship essay cheat sheet for students will quickly let them know if they have done everything they can to write a winning essay!

-As I’m going through the scholarship process for the third time with my youngest son, I am keenly aware of the differences between my three boys and what exactly motivates each of them.
-For my current high school junior, I am finding out that what worked for his older brothers does not work for him.
+For my youngest son, I found out that what worked for his older brothers did not work for him.
 He has his own way of doing things and that’s fine, as long as those scholarship essays get written to be submitted before the due dates!

-I recently created a short scholarship essay cheat sheet that I placed on his desk and asked him to review before, during, and after for each essay that he writes.
+What I did was create a scholarship essay cheat sheet that I placed on his desk and asked him to review before, during, and after each essay that he writes.

 Use this list for your own student because we are all in this together and feel free to contact me anytime with your scholarship questions. ~ Monica Matthews